iStrain/Circe/README.md

 # Circe
 JavaFX program to help students practice CRC calculations:  Still needs some minor tweaking of formatting, but essentially done.

-The original files Ian provided are in CRC Trainer Development.zip - you should definitely download those!
+The original files Ian provided are in CRC Trainer Development.zip - you should definitely download those if you want to work on the project, if only so you understand that I didn't do much more than build some containers and "pretty things up"!

-Our working set includes:
+The final project includes:
 + Circe.java (main JavaFX file - includes main() and start() methods, instantiates the JavaFX GUI;
 + Model.java (wraps JavaFX TableView in Constructor, Accessor, Mutator and utility methods to mimic Swing's JTable class - this is where we'll get performance improvements from people with more experience in JavaFX);
 + somewhat modified versions of Ian's files BinaryNumber.java, ProblemData.java, Base2Solver.java and ShiftedPolySolver.java (yeah, mainly to change class, method and variable names for harmony with the way I do them #cosOCD, but also to use my Model class instead of Swing's JTable);